Automated grading workflows for providing personalized feedback to open-ended data science assignments: What is an automated grading workflow?

 Feedback can differ based on its applicability across students and across questions.
 Table~\ref{tbl-feedback} distinguishes and exemplifies six types of feedback, based on whether they are applicable to a single or to multiple students and to a single question, to multiple questions or to the entire assignment.

 \hypertarget{tbl-feedback}{}

-Note that all of these feedback are personalized, in the sense that they are specific to a student's submission - rather than summarizing how the whole class did on the assignment.
-However, some of them are \emph{repeatable} - those that can be applied to multiple students - while some of them are \emph{unique} because they are specific to a feature that is present in a single submission.
-Moreover, whether they are repeatable or unique to a submission, feedback can be applicable to a single component of the assignment (or question), applicable to multiple components (or questions), or be \emph{general} feedback that refer to how a student did overall on the assignment.
-In our experience, we found that multiple-question, single-student feedback is very rarely needed but we commonly encounter the other feedback scenarios.
-Whenever possible, while also allowing to provide unique feedback on the fly, an automated grading workflow should facilitate the provision of repeatable feedback across different questions and students.
-A rubric can be structured to serve this purpose by including information on whether each rubric item is applicable to a single, multiple questions or to the entire assignment.
+Note that all of these feedback are \emph{individualized}, in the sense that they are specific to a student's submission - rather than merely stating what the correct solution is or summarizing how the whole class did on the assignment.
+However, some of these feedback are \emph{repeatable} - those that can be applied to multiple students - while some of them are \emph{unique} because they are specific to a feature that is present in a single submission.